NPSaulo/markdown-site/public/raw/how-to-use-mcp-server.md

+# How to Use the MCP Server with MarkDown.fast

+> Guide to using the HTTP-based Model Context Protocol(MCP) server at www.markdown.fast/mcp with Cursor and other AI tools

 ---
-title: "How to Use the MCP Server with MarkDown.fast"
-description: "Guide to using the HTTP-based Model Context Protocol(MCP) server at www.markdown.fast/mcp with Cursor and other AI tools"
-date: "2025-12-28"
-slug: "how-to-use-mcp-server"
-image: /images/mcp-blog.png
-published: true
-blogFeatured: true
-tags: ["mcp", "cursor", "ai", "tutorial", "netlify"]
+Type: post
+Date: 2025-12-28
+Reading time: 5 min read
+Tags: mcp, cursor, ai, tutorial, netlify
 ---

 This site includes an HTTP-based Model Context Protocol (MCP) server that allows AI tools like Cursor, Claude Desktop, and other MCP-compatible clients to access blog content programmatically.